 Get news, competitions and special offers direct to your inbox

 Be warned, though: the gameplay has only had a Call of Duty-style refresh; not a full reimagining.
-Once past the opening couple of hours, which are far more linear than the rest of the campaign, the game reverts to the same open-world format that will be familiar to anyone who’s played the first Destiny, or Borderlands.
+After the opening couple of hours, which are far more linear, the game reverts to the same open-world format we saw back in 2014.

 It tasks you to jump between planets using your Guardian’s trusty spaceship, picking up quests as you go.
 As before, quests and items of interest are marked on the mini-map, and have the same follow markers and kill-whatever-gets-in-your-way format.

-Thankfully, the new mid-mission ‘events’ add some variety to the game, helping to give it at least a semi-fresh vibe to existing Destiny fans.
+Thankfully, the new mid-mission ‘events’ add some variety, helping to give it at least a semi-fresh vibe to existing Destiny fans.

-Events are random side missions that appear at specific times on the game map.
-They’re designed to take advantage of Destiny’s MMORPG always-online element, which lets you see other local players in the game, even if you’re playing solo without a Fireteam.
+Events are random side missions that appear at specific times.
+They’re designed to take advantage of Destiny’s always-online element, which lets you see other local players.

-They offer a diverse set of challenges, ranging from taking out super-powerful bosses who would be close to unkillable if taken on solo, to speed-runs where you have to take out a certain number of enemies in a set time.
-Although small, they provide a welcome diversion to the go-from-A-to-B format seen in most other campaign missions.
+They offer a diverse set of challenges, from taking out super-powerful bosses to speed-runs where you have to take out a certain number of enemies in a set time.
+Although small, they provide a welcome diversion.

-The story and events are great – but sadly, they don’t completely hide the by-the-numbers format for one key reason: the primary campaign has only one difficulty level, which is woefully easy.
+The story and events are great – but sadly, don’t completely hide the by-the-numbers format for one key reason: the primary campaign has only one, woefully easy difficulty level.